docker/docs/datacenter/install/linux.md

 Check the 'Add node as a manager' option to join the node as a manager to provide replication and make UCP highly available.
-For an highly available installation, make sure you have 3, 5, or 7 manager nodes.
+For a highly available installation, make sure you have 3, 5, or 7 manager nodes.

 Copy the command to your clipboard, and run in on every node that you want